CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/5_DeployAKSHCI.md

    Install-Module –Name PowerShellGet –Force Update-Module –Name PowerShellGet –Force
    ```
-1. Close the PowerShell session and re-open it to use the **PowerShellGet** module to configure the AKS in the next steps.
+1. Close the PowerShell session and re-open it with "Run as administrator" to use the **PowerShellGet** module to configure the AKS in the next steps.

 1. Next, copy the below code and paste it in your PowerShell window, replace **your-subscription-ID-here** with your **subscription ID**: <inject key="Subscription ID" /> .
 After updating the subscription ID, run the PowerShell commands to configure the AKS on Azure Stack HCI management cluster.
+Click on **Yes to all** to install the modules from PSGallery then select **Yes to all** again to accept the license terms if it popups for confirmation.

    ```
    Install-Module -Name AksHci -Repository PSGallery